pskalbhav1/ML-IEEESBM/README.md

 # IEEESBM ML Resources

 Hey there!
 Here is a complete list of resources for someone looking forward to getting started with Machine Learning.

+Refer to the end of the list for interesting reads and real life applications of ML.

 ### Python Basics
 1] https://github.com/pskalbhav1/ML-IEEESBM/wiki/Python